 Known causes might be thalassemia, sickle cell anemia, toxins released due to kidney or liver disease, stressors like drugs, infection, and spider or snake venom.
-Other than those, a few other causes can be prosthetic heart valves, severe burns, vascular grafts, severe hypertension, tumours, clotting disorders etc.
+Other than those, a few other causes can be prosthetic heart valves, severe burns, vascular grafts, severe hypertension, tumors, clotting disorders etc.

-It has been noted that the haemoglobin concentration and Red blood cell count is lower in athletes than the individuals who aren’t involved in any kind of exercises.
+It has been noted that the hemoglobin concentration and Red blood cell count is lower in athletes than the individuals who aren’t involved in any kind of exercises.
 You can ask this question- Should I exercise with anemia?
 Well, if you are anemic, it is ideal to consult your doctor before indulging in exercises.
 As you might be prone to various diseases and also injuries.

 Why are runners more prone to low iron?

 Low iron is caused due to excessive physical activity and therefore a runner’s body demands more iron.
-Sports anemia is the term that is used to define the depletion of iron and the resultant reduction in anemia and haemoglobin levels.
+Sports anemia is the term that is used to define the depletion of iron and the resultant reduction in anemia and hemoglobin levels.
 And that’s why if you are wondering- should I run with low iron, then we suggest you not to, as low iron levels can reduce the red blood cells and deplete the haemoglobin levels.

 Sports anemia symptoms can usually be seen in athletes who significantly increase the intensity of their training.
 The additional need for iron in athletes especially runners might be due to a condition is known as hemolysis (discussed below).
 The other cause might be excessive sweating where approximately 0.3 to 0.4 mg of iron is lost per litre of sweat during working out.
 The iron lost due to sweat might almost be negligible but it can eventually add up over a prolonged period of time.